-- Word To HTML – our Web App great for quick clean-ups (paste content and process), upload Word documents and convert it to HTML etc
+- Word To HTML – our Web App is great for quick clean-ups (paste content and process), uploading Word documents, and converting them to HTML

-- Doc Converter Pro Desktop – the perfect choice for batch converting on Windows Desktop
+- Doc Converter Pro Desktop – the perfect choice for document batch converting on Windows Desktop

 - Doc Converter Pro Web App – the best choice if you need to bulk convert and process documents online

 - Doc Converter Pro API – for programmers looking to add document conversion to their Apps

 Using MS Word built-in save as HTML option

 If you have MS Word installed you can use the built-in save to HTML option.
 All you need to do is: